casantosmu/code-notes/README.md

 # Code Notes

-Welcome to **Code Notes**, a personal collection of programming insights and practical tips.
+Welcome to **Code Notes**, a personal collection of insights and practical tips on various programming topics.

 👉 **Explore the Docs**: [Code Notes](https://code-notes.casantosmu.com)